 Even if these two assumptions were true, it’s quite a jump to say an organised living space leads to a successfull life.
 For the most part, that’s simply not true.
 You can be incredibly excited for a project, and so emersed in it that you completely forget about the external world.
 Only when you’re done you come to the realisation that your place is, well, a mess.
 Isn’t that a sign that your project was successful though?

 Some even find a bit of mess inspiring - particularly artists.
 Besides being unpleasant to navigate, a mess is a sign we are doing stuff - we’re here, we’re moving things, we live with them and we use them.
 It’s our mark in time, and can be a good indicator of our ideas.
 Besides, who wants a place that’s never been touched?
-One analogy I can come up with is the after-party nostalgia: you think what a nuiscance will be to clean up, but the mess is what reminds you of the great time you had with your friends.
+One analogy I can come up with is the after-party nostalgia:it’s a nuiscance to clean up after a crazy party, but the mess is what reminds you of the great time you had with your friends.

 Nature is disorder.
 Every season has its elements of mess and beauty; right now, in autumn, leaves are piling over the pavement, the air is stingy and days are getting shorter - but for that, you get a scenery of vibrant colors, golden streets, and rosy cheeks.
 Ultimately, life is a never ending entropic environment, but why should laws of nature negatively affect our wellbeing, when we can allow it to shape us in a positive manner.